-I’m not much for road trips, so I keep the trip as stress-free as possible by taking two days to drive down to Oregon and taking two days to drive back home.
+I’m not much for road trips, so I keep the trip as stress-free as possible by taking two days to drive down to Oregon and two more days to drive back home.
 I stay two nights in Newberg in order to minimize driving in the inevitable traffic congestion that will happen around eclipse day.
 I stay at a hotel in Lakewood, Washington as the mid-point on the way down, and overnight in an historic hotel in Centralia, Washington on the way back home.

 - Victoria, BC to Lakewood, WA